yesplease/docs/docs/feed-creator/README.md

 ![](/images/feed-creator/fc-advanced-selectors.png)

-Let's look at our sample HTML again:
+Let's look at a single item element in our sample HTML again:

 ``` html
 <span class="entry">